Johns Creek Car Accident Lawyer

 For example, let’s say you are going through an intersection, and someone coming the opposite way suddenly makes a left turn, momentarily blocking your path.
 You were going 10 mph over the speed limit, so you didn’t have adequate time to stop.
 However, it was mostly the other driver’s left turn that caused the accident.

 In the court trial, the judge finds you 20 percent at fault for the accident because you were speeding.
 You are awarded $10,000 for the injuries and other damages you sustained, but because you were 20 percent at fault, you would only receive $8,000.

 What Role Does Negligence Play in Your Auto Accident?

 In virtually all car accident cases in which someone is found to be at fault, it was because they were acting negligently.
 In legal terms, a person behaves negligently when they act in a way that another reasonable person wouldn’t, and therefore causes injury.
 Generally speaking, there are four elements that must be proven in order to show a person acted negligently:

-Speak to a Johns Creek Car Accident Lawyer Today
+Speak to a Johns Creek Car Wreck Lawyer Today

 The laws surrounding car accidents can be complicated, and dealing with the insurance company doesn’t make it any easier.
 The good news is, an experienced car accident attorney in Johns Creek can help you get the compensation you deserve.

 At Rafi Law Firm, we’ve helped recover millions of dollars on behalf of our clients who have been seriously injured in car wrecks.
-For a free, no-obligation consultation with one of our Johns Creek car accident attorneys, call us at 404-948-3311 or contact us online for a free, no-obligation consultation.
+For a free, no-obligation consultation with one of our Johns Creek car accident attorneys.